gianmarcomurru/ansible-cis-amazon-linux-2/README.md

 ## Test
 ### Arguments
 `type`  can be set to:
-  - base:        Install only CIS, Reepay
+  - base:        Install only CIS AL2 and Custom
-  - docker:      Install base, Docker, ECS agent Default value is `base`
+  - docker:      Install base, CIS Docker, ECS agent Default value is `base`

-`make test type=docker` will start a Docker container and test the ansible playbook
+`make test type=docker` will start a Docker container and test the ansible playbook.

 ## Server password hash generation